 “Snakewaist can be a delivery mechanism, but the fangs have to make contact,” Lady stressed.

 “No need,” he said, voice tight.
 “Geodin’s glitter-beam can be a spell.
 We’re at the limits of its range, but a concentrated spell only has to touch a little to be fully effective.”
 All the crystals around them were full now, like they sat in the nexus of a mineralized thunderhead.

 “You said it was a food truck right?
 So it’s full of food.
 We hit it, it all turns to dust, and the electrical discharge should be enough to screw up something in its inner workings.”

-“Probably the battery,” Lady said with a nod, even though she knew less about car insides than she did about about the atmosphere of Neptune.
+“Probably the battery,” Lady said with a nod, even though she knew less about car guts than she did about about the atmosphere of Neptune.
 “Fire!”